-The Energy and Water Ombudsman receives, investigates and resolves complaints and disputes from residential and small business customers about their electricity, gas or water services provider.
+The Energy and Water Ombudsman receives, investigates and resolves complaints and disputes from residential and small business customers about their electricity, gas or water provider.
 The following table describes matters that the Energy and Water Ombudsman can and cannot investigate.

-Matters the Energy and Water Ombudsman CAN Investigate Matters the Energy and Water Ombudsman CANNOT Investigate • • • • Provision or supply of services as required by a licence or agreement under legislation; Billing, the administration of credit and payment services and the recovery of debts; Disconnection and restriction of supply, and refundable advances; Payments for breaches of prescribed electricity and water service standards; Marketing of gas, electricity or water for sale; A Member's exercise of its powers in relation to land, neighbouring land or property; Complaints and disputes relating to a Member or an agent referred by a Member or an agent; and Complaints by a person affected by the provision of a water service. • The setting of prices or tariffs or determining price structures; Commercial activities outside the scope of the electricity, gas or water service licence; The content of Government policies; and Complaints under consideration by, or previously considered by, any court or tribunal or the Ombudsman considers should be dealt with by a court or tribunal.
+Matters the Energy and Water Ombudsman CAN Investigate

+- Provision or supply of services as required by a licence or agreement under legislation; - Billing, the administration of credit and payment services and the recovery of debts; - Disconnection and restriction of supply, and refundable advances; - Payments for breaches of prescribed electricity and water service standards; - Marketing of gas, electricity or water for sale; - A Member's exercise of its powers in relation to land, neighbouring land or property; - Complaints and disputes relating to a Member or an agent referred by a Member or an agent; and - Complaints by a person affected by the provision of a water service.